NASA Scientist for a Day - Kaipūtaiao NASA mō te Rā

 The New Zealand Space Agency is running its annual ‘NASA Scientist for a Day - Kaipūtaiao NASA mō te Rā’ writing and science competition during Term 1, 2021.

 Note!
 The deadline for submitting essays has now been extended to 5pm Wednesday, 7 April 2021.

-Science and English teachers of Years 7-10 are encouraged to register their interest via the link below and we will kit you out with supplies to support the space learning journey.
+Science and English teachers of Years 7-10 are encouraged to register their interest via the link below.

 About the competition